SharePoint/sp-dev-docs/docs/schema/row-dsqueryresponse.md

 </tr>
 <tr class="even">
 <td align="left"><p>**FileLeafRef**</p></td>
 <td align="left"><p>Required, but ignored if the list is not a document library.
 The server-relative URL of the document.
-This is the folder name, followed by &quot;_.&quot;, followed by the file name.
+This is the folder name, followed by "_.", followed by the file name.
 An example is QuarterlySummaries_.Quarter1.docx.
-This attribute value is the concatenation of the values of the **FileLeafRef.Name</span> attribute and the **FileLeafRef.Suffix** attribute with a &quot;.&quot; separator character.</p></td>
+This attribute value is the concatenation of the values of the **FileLeafRef.Name</span> attribute and the **FileLeafRef.Suffix** attribute with a "." separator character.</p></td>
 </tr>
 <tr class="odd">
 <td align="left"><p>**FileLeafRef.Name**</p></td>